danog/MadelineProtoDocs/docs/API_docs/constructors/attachMenuBotsNotModified.md

-The list of bot web apps hasn't changed
+The list of bot mini apps hasn't changed